dzackgarza/Notes/GRE/Topics/Linear Algebra.md

 	- Rowspace: reduce to RREF, and take nonzero rows of RREF $(\subseteq \RR^n)$
 	- Colspace: reduce to RREF, and take columns with pivots from original $A$ $(\subseteq \RR^m)$
 	- Nullspace: reduce to RREF, zero rows are free variables, convert back to equations and pull free variables out as scalar multipliers.
+	- Eigenspace: find the nullspace of $A - \lambda I$
+	- todo: example

 ## Eigenvalues and Eigenvectors
 - Defining equation: $\lambda\in E(A) \iff \forall x \in \RR^m, A\vec x = \lambda\vec x$